 But it is not that easy.

-Houston did not field a girl’s solar car team this year.
+Houston will not field a girl’s solar car team this year.
 Financial constraints forced the boys and girls teams to combine and race one car.

 Did we point out our girls team won their division in 2012 with a last-day finish that would have thrilled any NASCAR fan?